The Summer Car Prep Checklist Most Bundaberg Drivers Forget

 Bundaberg's combination of humidity, dust, and pollen creates the perfect storm for cabin filter clogging.
 That filter sits behind your glove box, trapping everything from dust particles to mould spores before they reach your lungs.

 A clogged cabin filter doesn't just smell terrible.
 It forces your air conditioning system to work harder, reducing efficiency and potentially leading to compressor strain.
 In 35+ degree heat, an overworked AC system can fail exactly when you need it most.
+Replacement takes about 15 minutes and costs less than a tank of fuel.
+Yet this simple maintenance prevents both health issues and expensive AC repairs down the track.

 Sun Damage You Can't See Yet